giampierobono/redux-store-custom/README.md

 # redux-store-custom

-implementation of a simple version of the store
+Implementation of a simple version of the store and "connect" function to create higher order components.